 - Prior to completing an application, we advise that you contact the admissions tutor whose contact details are provided on the course information page to discuss your suitability for your chosen programme and any queries that you might have.

 - Applicants for Carmarthen or Lampeter programmes should complete the online application form on our website and submit it along with your supporting documents.
-An e-mail acknowledgment will be sent to you once your application has been received.
+An e-mail acknowledgement will be sent to you once your application has been received.

-- For Swansea-based programmes please complete the application form on our website (editable pdf) and submit it along with your supporting documents as directed, either via e-mail, or as a hard copy via post or in person at the address given on the form.
+- For Swansea-based programmes, please complete the application form on our website (editable pdf) and submit it along with your supporting documents as directed, either via e-mail or as a hard copy via post or in person at the address given on the form.

-- The Admissions Team in Registry will contact you via e-mail for further information if your application needs further assessment e.g. in relation to your fee status or any reasonable adjustments that may be required.
+- The Admissions Team in Registry will contact you via e-mail for further information if your application needs further assessment, e.g. in relation to your fee status or any reasonable adjustments that may be required.

-- Within three weeks of receiving all of your application documents (including your references) and following an interview (if applicable) you should receive a decision from Registry Admissions in writing (by standard UK mail and via e-mail to overseas addresses).
+- Within three weeks of receiving all of your application documents (including your references) and following an interview (if applicable), you should receive a decision from Registry Admissions in writing (by standard UK mail and via e-mail to overseas addresses).